BrianPeek/WiimoteLib/README.md

 This project started life as an article for Microsoft's [Coding4Fun](https://channel9.msdn.com/coding4fun/articles/Managed-Library-for-Nintendos-Wiimote) website.
 A full set of API docs can be found in the release package.

-I have compiled a [list of applications](http://brianpeek.com/blog/pages/net-based-wiimote-applications.aspx) that are using the library.
-Feel free to [contact me](http://brianpeek.com/contact) with your creations so I can add them to the list.

 ## Changes

 v1.7.0.0